 This can also be a symptom of several possible problems.
 There could be an electrical problem where the unit is not getting the proper voltage.
 This could also indicate a problem with the motor of the unit, which needs to be looked at by an Authorized Repair Center.
 Check that the unit is receiving the proper voltage, and, if so, contact Kasco for further steps.

 EQUIPMENT HUMS AT START-UP BUT DOES NOT RUN; SPINNING PROP WITH A STICK STARTS UNIT

 This indicates a problem with the Starting Capacitor.
 Each unit is equipped with a Starting Capacitor to get the unit going when it is first plugged in.
 If it is operating, but not spinning and can be started by spinning the prop with a stick, the Starting Capacitor needs to be replaced by an Authorized Repair Center.

 EQUIPMENT TURNS ITSELF ON AND OFF INDEPENDENTLY OF A TIMER AND DOES NOT TRIP THE GFCI

 Kasco equipment has Thermal Overloads built in that will turn the unit off if it overheats.
 Once the unit has cooled down, it will start back up.
 If you are noticing these symptoms, the unit should be unplugged right away because the Thermal Overload will continue to turn on and off until it burns out which could result in motor damage.
-Unplug unit and take out of the water to find the cause of the problem.
-The problem could be one of many, such as, low water, build-up on the unit preventing heat dissipation, something inhibiting the free rotation of the shaft, etc. If something is caught in the unit or there is a build-up on the unit, remove the debris and, if caught early enough, the unit should be fine.
+Unplug the unit and take out of the water to find the cause of the problem.
+The problem could be one of many, such as low water, build-up on the unit preventing heat dissipation, something inhibiting the free rotation of the shaft, etc. If something is caught in the unit or there is a build-up on the unit, remove the debris and, if caught early enough, the unit should be fine.
 Contact a Kasco representative before restarting the unit.

 THE INSIDE OF THE CONTROL BOX IS BLACKENED